adlio/schema/README.md

 migrator := schema.NewMigrator(WithTableName("my_migrations"))
 ```

-It is theoretically possible to create multiple `Migrator`s and to use mutliple
+It is theoretically possible to create multiple Migrators and to use mutliple
 migration tracking tables within the same application and database.

 It is also OK for multiple processes to run `Apply` on identically configured